Updated on 23rd August, 2023 by Martin Astley

 - Check the credentials of anyone who comes to service or repair your gas appliances.
 All engineers who work on gas appliances should be members of the Gas Safe Register.

-- If you suspect there is carbon monoxide present in your home, open all your doors and windows, turn off your gas supply, leave your home if you can do so safely, and call the 0800 111 999 to report a gas emergency.
+- If you suspect carbon monoxide in your home, open all your doors and windows, turn off your gas supply, leave your home if you can do so safely, and call 0800 111 999 to report a gas emergency.